aroberts/flame/README.md

 ![Homescreen screenshot](.github/home.png)

+## Fork info
+ - (glitchcrab/fix/non-root) remove chown from CMD to allow image to run as an unprivileged user
+ - (pmjklemm/fix_sameTab) fix sameTab for prefix==l
+ - (fdarveau) categories

+Additionally, this fork includes a user concept to support hiding apps that the logged in user is not able to use, probably in an SSO environment.

 ## Description

 Flame is self-hosted startpage for your server.
 Its design is inspired (heavily) by [SUI](https://github.com/jeroenpardon/sui).
 Flame is very easy to setup and use.
 With built-in editors, it allows you to setup your very own application hub in no time - no file editing necessary.